zyc2024/pacman/INSTALL.md

   5. This should open a new graphical window and ensures graphics module was properly installed.
   6. Close the graphical window
     - you will see an exception that says **Graphics.Graphic_failure("fatal I/O error")**
-  7. Download pacman.zip
+  7. Download pacman source code
-  8. Create a new folder and move pacman.zip into the folder.
-Next, cd into the new folder.
+  8. Next, cd into the folder with pacman source code.
-  9. $ unzip pacman.zip
-  10. Make sure if on Windows, xlaunch is running in the background!!
+  9. Make sure if on Windows, xlaunch is running in the background!!
 For mac, make sure XQuartz is running.
-  11. $ make build
+  10. $ make build
-  12. $ make play
+  11. $ make play
-  Play the game! (use WSAD)
+  Play the game!
+Move pacman with keys WSAD.